 And CloudAlly’s Salesforce backup comes packed with features tailored for the admin.
-Apart from automated backup, flexible recovery, unlimited point-in-time, and granular recovery, backup alerts, and transparent reporting, CloudAlly’s Salesforce Backup comes with metadata comparison and Salesforce seeding.
+It provides automated backup and recovery of Salesforce data, as well as backup and recovery of metadata, and Chatter feeds.
+CloudAlly backup also includes backup alerts, transparent reporting, metadata comparison, and Salesforce seeding.

 Say, you’ve finished implementing a new instance of Salesforce.
 But then an error comes up and you need to recover the old one.
 Or you detect a data leak or corruption, but can’t pinpoint the cause.
 CloudAlly’s Salesforce compare helps you to compare data and metadata between different backup snapshots, between backups and production, and between production and sandbox environments.
 You can even crosscheck the metadata for different organizations.

 Salesforce compare sandbox and production - Metadata ComparisonLearn how to Salesforce compare sandbox and production with CloudAlly.com